 Close-up color photo of a plant , flower, face of a horse or other non -complex subject matter.
 The photo should have good structure or large shapes with not too much fussy detail.
 Bring your photo on a thumb drive so you can paint from my large computer screen or bring your lap top to paint the image from.

 Oil or acrylics , if first time painting, bring acrylic paint.

-Basic colors - cadmium yellow med, lemon yellow (Hanza or Azo work well) cadmium orange, cad red deep, dioxazine purple, cerulean blue, ultramarine blue, magenta or manganese violet or quinacridone violet, permanent rose or quinacridone rose and a large titanium white.
+Basic colors - cadmium yellow med, lemon yellow (Hanza or Azo work well) cadmium orange, cad red deep, dioxazine purple, cerulean blue, ultramarine blue, cobalt blue, magenta or quinacridone violet, permanent rose or quinacridone rose, indian yellow and a large titanium white.